-Our experience with bringing businesses such at Quad Graphics, Macy’s and now Procter & Gamble, underscores the case for infrastructure to be improved and modernized as new needs and technologies emerge.
+Our experience with bringing businesses such as Quad Graphics, Macy’s, and now Procter & Gamble, underscores the case for infrastructure to be improved and modernized as new needs and technologies emerge.

 Infrastructure attracts and retains a skilled workforce.

 Highly educated, skilled workers today expect more from their jobs than just a paycheck and a secure future.
 That’s why cities compete fiercely to make their communities an attractive place to live.
-Quality of life plays a big role in one’s decision to seek a job in a particular city, relocate an existing business or start a new one.
-Quality of life factors include downtown walk ability, alternate transportation methods, walking bicycle paths, a vibrant cultural scene, nightlife, access to higher education, and more.
+Quality of life plays a big role in one’s decision to seek a job in a particular city, relocate an existing business, or start a new one.
+Quality of life factors including downtown walkability, alternate transportation methods, walking bicycle paths, a vibrant cultural scene, nightlife, access to higher education, and more.

-Downtown redevelopment, know as the Mainstreet Martinsburg area, is continuing to flourish with our town square and its permeable pavers along East King Street to reduce storm water run-off, widened sidewalks next to buildings for outdoor dining, created performance space for public events, a cascading fountain, and decorative street lamps.
-Forward-thinking streetscape design makes it conducive for visitors to enjoy new public gathering spaces, family friendly events held year-round, summer concert series, and a farmer market are held weekly during the growing season.
+Downtown redevelopment, known as the Mainstreet Martinsburg area, is continuing to flourish with our town square and its permeable pavers along East King Street to reduce stormwater run-off, widened sidewalks next to buildings for outdoor dining, created performance space for public events, a cascading fountain, and decorative street lamps.
+Forward-thinking streetscape design makes it conducive for visitors to enjoy new public gathering spaces, family-friendly events held year-round, summer concert series, and a farmer market is held weekly during the growing season.

-The infrastructure we build today is the legacy we leave to future generations.
-It will need to provide for current water, energy and transportation demands, while at the same time, remain flexible enough to adapt to future technological, environmental and regulatory changes.
-We believe by making the necessary investments in our infrastructure now, we meet the current needs of our community, while increasing opportunities for future growth and prosperity.
+Infrastructure fosters sustainability.
+The infrastructure we build today is the legacy we leave for future generations.
+It will need to provide for current water, energy, and transportation demands, while at the same time, remain flexible enough to adapt to future technological, environmental, and regulatory changes.
+We believe by making the necessary investments in our infrastructure now, we meet the current needs of our community while increasing opportunities for future growth and prosperity.
 It’s a strategy that is sure to yield dividends for years to come.